These oven balsamic roasted brussels sprouts with Goat Cheese are tossed with balsamic reduction for a quick, easy and healthy side dish!

 I promise you this:

-If you don’t find somewaysomehow to stick cheesy, goodness that is also full of health (WUT WUT) into your dinner plans this week (read: like, TONIGHT) I will be forced to shoot you with my Brussels Sprouts Green Machine.
+If you don’t find somewaysomehow to stick cheesy, goodness that is also full of health (WUT WUT), also known as these oven balsamic roasted brussels sprouts with Goat Cheese, into your dinner plans this week (read: like, TONIGHT) I will be forced to shoot you with my Brussels Sprouts Green Machine.

 And, trust me, since I don’t even know what it is.
 It can’t be good.